LKonsta/Fiarlima/README.md

 In the table top game for which this listing system is made for there are 16 diffrent army types, such as humans, elfs and dwarfs.
 They all have at least 4 diffrent types of unit types, such as Characters, core, special and from 1 to 3 armies specific own type of unit.
 These unit types also have a maximum amount of points you can spend on them so the listing will have a system for determining if a list is legal with these limitations.
-Fror each unit type there will aslo be roughly 5 to 10 diffrent units which have a cost and amount of figures in that unit and the possibility to get more figures into that unit to make it bigger.
+For each unit type there will aslo be roughly 5 to 10 diffrent units which have a cost and amount of figures in that unit and the possibility to get more figures into that unit to make it bigger.

 Link to currently working [Heroku](https://fiarlima-python-demo.herokuapp.com/) version (unfortunately without the data from lists.db).